Skip to main content

 Additional Conversation-specific context can be added via conversational_context when you create a conversation.
 More on that below.

-Prompt Generator in the developer portal
+Prompt Generator in the PAL Maker

 If you’d like to use your own AI tools to develop system_prompts, here is a prompt you can drop in to get you started.